How does it work?

 choice.
 Do you choose what you’re best at?
 What you think you’ll major in?
 What you

 believe you should major in?
 Or something totally new and different—even risky?
 That’s

 Held every fall semester for three hours per week, the Seminars join faculty and students in a critical examination of provocative issues based on the specific Seminar topic.
 A fourth hour is reserved for mentoring and cocurricular activities.
-The results may well be transformational: Encouraging students to think about the liberal arts as a whole, challenging preconceived notions of inquiry and knowledge, and examining issues from multiple perspectives.
-In essence, the Scribner Seminar is the means by which you’ll become an engaged interdisciplinary thinker.
+The results may well be transformational; these courses encourage students to think about the liberal arts as a whole, challenge preconceived notions of inquiry and knowledge, and examine issues from multiple perspectives.
+In essence, the Scribner Seminar is the means by which you’ll become an engaged, interdisciplinary thinker.